Shopify Payments, Shipping, and Orders Set Up

 Conclusion: You’re Closer Than You Think

-The operational side of a setting up a Shopify store sounds complicated before you set it up and surprisingly straightforward once you have.
+The operational side of setting up a Shopify store sounds complicated before you set it up and surprisingly straightforward once you have.
 Payment gateways, shipping zones, label printing, order tracking: each piece takes maybe twenty minutes to configure, and once it’s done it runs in the background while you focus on growing the business.
 Merchants who get this foundation right early spend a lot less time on admin later, and a lot more time on the parts of running a store that are actually fun.
+For the specifics on the payments side of that foundation, see our Shopify Payments explained guide covering fees, supported countries, and when to use a third-party gateway instead.